kubecost/docs/getting-started.md

 The default Kubecost installation comes with a 32Gb persistent volume and a 15-day retention period for Prometheus metrics.
 This is enough space to retain data for ~300 pods, depending on your exact node and container count.
 See the Kubecost Helm chart [configuration options](https://github.com/kubecost/cost-analyzer-helm-chart) to adjust both retention period and storage size.

-To determine the appropriate disk size, you can use this formulate to approximate:
+To determine the appropriate disk size, you can use this formula to approximate:

 ```
 needed_disk_space = retention_time_minutes * ingested_samples_per_minutes * bytes_per_sample
 ```

 Where ingested samples can be measured as the average over a recent period, e.g. `sum(avg_over_time(scrape_samples_post_metric_relabeling[24h]))`.
 On average, Prometheus uses around 1.5-2 bytes per sample.
-So ingesting 100k samples per minute and retaining for 15 days would demand around 40gb.
+So ingesting 100k samples per minute and retaining for 15 days would demand around 40 GB.
 It's recommended to add another 20-30% capacity for headroom and WAL.
 More info on disk sizing [here](https://prometheus.io/docs/prometheus/latest/storage/#operational-aspects).

 **Note:** We do not recommend retaining greater than 30 days of data in Prometheus for larger clusters.
 For long-term data retention, contact us (team@kubecost.com) about Kubecost with durable storage enabled.